crabnebula-dev/tauri-fuzz/docs/src/user_guide/quick_start.md

 ### Fuzzing our Tauri app, quick guide

 > **[Note]**
-> This section requires the CLI utility `tauri-fuzz-cli`
+> This section requires the CLI utility `cargo-tauri-fuzz`
-> The project contains a CLI package `tauri-fuzz-cli` that helps setting up fuzzing for your Tauri app.
+> The project contains the crate `crates/tauri-fuzz-cli` that builds the binary `cargo-tauri-fuzz`.
-> The CLI package resides in `crates/tauri-fuzz-cli`.
 > If any issue arises from using the CLI we recommend you follow the [manual steps guide](manual_fuzzing.md)

 #### 1. Create fuzz directory

-Execute `tauri-fuzz-cli init` in `mini-app/src-tauri`.
+Execute `cargo-tauri-fuzz init` in `mini-app/src-tauri`.

 <details>
 <summary>